 Keep reading to learn all about retinol and retinoids—what they are, how they differ, and how to choose which option is right for you.

 Retinoids and retinol are in the same family, yet are different from one another.
 Essentially, ‘retinoid’ is a broad term that encompasses prescription retinoids and over-the-counter retinols.

 Both retinol and retinoids are vitamin A derivatives that are converted into an active ingredient known as retinoic acid.
 However, retinoids have a higher concentration of retinoic acid—which means they penetrate into the skin quicker and often provide more noticeable results.

 Retinol, on the other hand, contains lower levels of retinoic acid, and it requires more steps for it to convert to its active state and penetrate the skin.
 Therefore, retinol works slower compared to retinoids.
-It often takes anywhere from several months to a year of consistent retinol use to see results.
+It often takes anywhere from several months to a year of consistent retinol use to see major results.